 HOW LONG DOES GOLD-PLATED JEWELRY LAST?

 Typically, gold-plated items lasts 1-2 years.
 However, you should keep the jewelry once that time has passed.
-What causes gold-plated items to fade, and how is it restored?
-Take a look at this:

 DOES GOLD PLATING FADE AND TARNISH?